Mathluiz23/Mathluiz23/README.md

 Here are some ideas to get you started: -->

+- 💻 I’m Web Development Full-Stack.
 - 🇧🇷 I'm a brazilian, 26 years old.
-- 💻 I’m currently studying Full-Stack Web Development at Trybe.
+- 🇮🇪 living in Waterford in Ireland.
 - 🤓🚀 I’m a professional in career transition.
 Every day more dedicated and motivated to immerse yourself in the area of ​​programming and technology, in order to contribute to people's lives.
-- 💬 Ask me about anything, i am happy to help.
+- 💬 Ask me about anything, I am happy to help.

   ## This is my [Portfolio](https://mathdev.vercel.app/)